creationix/howtonode.org/articles/haml-for-javascript.markdown

     tim@TimBook:~$ cd ~/.node_libraries
     tim@TimBook:~/.node_libraries$ ln -s ~/Code/haml-js/lib/* ./

-Here I created a folder in my home folder to contain various code clones.
-In that directory I cloned the haml-js library.
-Then I created the `.node_libraries` directory in my home folder for node to find libraries.
-From that folder I linked to everything in the `lib` subfolder of `haml-js`.
+Basically I made a folder for code clones, another one for node libraries, and linked the two up so node can find the code.

-Once you're done this once, you can skip the `mkdir` commands.
+After you've done this once, you can skip the `mkdir` commands on your next library install.

 ## Checking the install ##

 Open up a `node-repl` session and see if you can import my library.

+    #!sh
     tim@TimBook:~$ node-repl
     Welcome to the Node.js REPL.
     Enter ECMAScript at the prompt.